dstankovic/image-render/README.md

 Run index.html

-### Note: You can append a number in url like ?30 and it will show you 30 images.
-E.g. http://example.com/?30
+### Note: You can append a number in url like ?30 and it will show you 30 images.( E.g. http://example.com/?30) Default value is 50 and you can load more on the run.